 3) The right to consent to disclosures of personally identifiable information contained in education records, except to the extent that FERPA authorizes disclosure without consent.
 There are several instances of disclosure without consent including but not limited to the following: federal, state, local authorities conducting an audit, evaluation, or enforcement, institutionally approved research studies, accrediting organizations, and disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Wartburg Seminary in an administrative, supervisory, academic, or support staff position; a person or company with whom Wartburg has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Directors; or a student serving on an official in performing their tasks.
+A school official is a person employed by Wartburg Seminary in an administrative, supervisory, academic, or support staff position; a person or company with whom Wartburg has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Directors; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.